leomccormack/Spatial_Audio_Framework/README.md

 * **powermap** - sound-field visualiser based on beamformer (PWD, MVDR) energy or subspace methods (MUSIC).
 * **rotator** - rotates spherical harmonic signals (aka Ambisonic signals) given yaw-pitch-roll Euler rotation angles.
 * **sldoa** - a sound-field visualiser based on directly depicting the DoA estimates extracted from multiple spatially-localised active-intensity vectors for multiple frequencies.
-* **spreader** - an arbitrary array encoder (HRIRs, microphone array IRs, etc.) with coherent and incoherent spreading modes.
+* **spreader** - an arbitrary array panner (HRIRs, microphone array IRs, etc.) with coherent and incoherent spreading modes.

 Many of these examples have also been released as VST audio plug-ins under the [SPARTA](https://github.com/leomccormack/SPARTA) banner.
 The following open-source projects also employ the framework: [HO-SIRR-GUI](https://github.com/leomccormack/HO-SIRR-GUI), and [CroPaC-Binaural](https://github.com/leomccormack/CroPaC-Binaural).